-Example: The Greek player has achieved Phase III (Empire) in the cultural section of the Development Track.
-He loses 3 of his 4 trade posts with luxury items.
-He needs to move back the cube to space 9 on the chart and is now in Phase I (City State).
-Note: There is a chain reaction: By not fulfilling the condition for Phase II (Hoplites) (the condition is having reached Kingdom on the Development Chart in the military section anymore he also will need to move back his marker in this segment.
+Example: The Greek player has achieved Phase III (Kingdom) in the cultural segment on the Development Chart.
+He loses 1 of his 2 trade posts with luxury merchandise.
+He needs to move back the cube to space 7 on the chart and is now in Phase I (City State).
+Note: There is a chain reaction: By not fulfilling the condition for Phase III (Hoplites) (the condition is having reached Republic on the Development Chart) in the military section anymore he also will need to move back his marker in this segment to box 18 (Cavalry).